 In the first of a four-part blog series, we’ll focus our attention on the “lowly” color-coded folder.
 A staple of the records management world for many years, color coding has traditionally been used for a very specific function: helping to spot misfiled folders.
 However, as we’ll reveal in this blog series, color coding can be used in some unexpected ways to solve many more RIM challenges…

 When you visit most doctor’s offices, one of the first things you’ll notice is the rainbow of colors – thousands of bright sticky labels affixed to folders of patient records.

 Initially, this simple practice was designed to help staff members spot misfiled folders.
 A break in the color pattern raises an obvious flag that something is filed incorrectly.
 While most records managers would be familiar with this particular use for color coding, many are surprised to learn that there are other beneficial applications for the technique.

 Color-coding offers much more than the prevention of misfiled records.

 Traditionally, color-coding has been reserved for active files that require frequent retrieval.
-This is why it is commonly seen in industries such as health care, legal, banking, insurance, architecture and human resources.
+This is why it is commonly seen in industries such as healthcare, legal and finance.
 In these scenarios, color coding helps ensure that a file room – especially those that are accessed by multiple staff members – doesn’t fall into disarray through misfiling.

 Over time, more and more organizations have realized that color coding can be used to overcome many other records management challenges.
 As these organizations have discovered, color coding delivers some very strategic benefits.